 |Fully-modular||650, 750, 850||Gold|

-The modularity of the PSU you buy is an important consideration to make.
-While your PSU will perform the same essential functions regardless of how modular it is, it can change the price, cable management, performance, and more.
+The modularity of the PSU you buy is an important decision to make.
+While your PSU will perform the same basic functions regardless of how modular it is, it can change the price, cable management, performance, and more.

 Modularity in PSUs refers to how customizable the cable outputs on the unit are.
 They range from fully-modular to non-modular.
 Fully-modular PSUs have ports for all wires that can be removed and exchanged at will.